minio/docs/source/includes/common-mc-admin-config.rst

 Defaults to ``off``, or asynchronous bucket notifications where MinIO does not wait for the remote target to return success on receipt of an event.

 .. end-minio-api-sync-events

+.. start-minio-settings-no-config-option

+This setting does not have a configuration setting option.

+.. end-minio-settings-no-config-option

+.. start-minio-settings-defined

+You can establish or modify settings by defining:

+- an *environment variable* on the host system prior to starting or restarting the MinIO Server.
+  Refer to your operating system's documentation for how to define an environment variable.
+- a *configuration setting* using :mc:`mc admin config set`.
+- a *configuration setting* using the :ref:`MinIO Console's <minio-console-settings>` :guilabel:`Administrator > Settings` pages.

+If you define both an environment variable and the similar configuration setting, MinIO uses the environment variable value.

+Some settings have only an environment variable or a configuration setting, but not both.

+.. end-minio-settings-defined